 The Grade 5 set includes addition/subtraction (with regrouping with numbers up to 99 999), multiplication/division (up to 9 x 9 = 81), double bar graphs, rounding, decimal addition and subtraction to thousandths, symmetry, word problems, ordering fractions and calculating perimeter.

-If you’re looking to spice up the worksheets even more, check out our post to see How to Use A Math Worksheet so that it’s More Than a Worksheet.
+If you’re looking to spice up the worksheets even more, check out our post: Math Worksheet Games Your Students Will Crave.
 We wrote post before physical distancing was an issue, but many of the games will still work in your face to face classroom or online.

 Halloween Reading and Writing